sous-chefs/grafana/DEVELOPING.md

 # Developing

-The refactor of the cookbooks in v10 makes some major changes to the underlying method of operation of the cookbook to improve operation and maintainabilty.
+The refactor for version 10 of this cookbook makes some major changes to the underlying method of operation of the cookbook to improve operation and maintainability.

 In summary: